Alesli/BookShop/README.md

 **Objective**: Implement the functionality of buying a book in a store.

 The application displays the result of the queries in the console.
-**Technologies used:** Hibernate, SpringBoot PostgreSQL 9.4, Lombok.
+**Technologies used:** Hibernate, SpringBoot, PostgreSQL 9.4, Lombok.

 1)	 Mandatory tables:
 - ***Book*** (id, name, author, description),